infinitycoding/universe/README.md

 ========

 Universe is a small unix-compatible operating system kernel.
-It can nativly run linux programms und has a very generic driver piplie system.
+It can nativly run linux programs und has a very generic driver pipeline system.

 License: GNU GPL v.3